jmeas/Shepherd/README.md

 There's one other core helper function: `GET_Ajax`.
 If this function exists when your page is accessed via Ajax, it will be called instead of the regular `GET` function.

 Of course, you're not limited to these four functions by any means.
-However, it is good practice to have other function calls stem from these five so that it is easy to follow the flow of a web request.
+However, it is good practice to have other function calls stem from these five so that it is easy to follow the flow of a web response.

 ###The Four View Functions